-Students will demonstrate professional, ethical, and moral behavior in classroom, laboratory, and clinical settings.
+Students will demonstrate professional, ethical, and moral behavior as students and clinicians in classroom, laboratory, and clinical settings preparatory to professional conduct in their careers.
 As professionals, graduated students will synthesize what they learned at BYU to work as ethical and moral people in their communities.